larescze/seclab/README.md

 <h4>XSS</h4>
 <p>Cross-Site Scripting is code injection attack, in which malicious code (usually JavaScript) is inserted into source code of a website by user input.
 The attack occurs when the victim opens the website which executes the malicious code.
 A website is vulnerable to XSS attack if it uses unsanitized user input in the output that it generates e.g comment fields.</p>
-<p>This attack uses JavaScript code which is inserted into website forms coded in HTML language.</p>
+<p>This attack uses JavaScript code which is injected into website through HTML forms.</p>